 You can place an add in the local newspaper.

 BE SURE TO ASK FOR AN ADOPTION FEE.
 This fee is not for your own profit but to prevent your rabbit from becoming food for snakes and the like.
 Awful as it may sound, this is the fate for many smaller animals given away at no cost.
 You also want your rabbit to go to a home that will consider them important enough to pay for and asking for a reasonable adoption fee will likely discourage those who really cannot afford the extra responsibility and associated costs.

 Remember to advertise any food, housing, books, and supplies that will be provided with the rabbit.
 Do your best to get a good picture that can be emailed, and be sure to mention the things about your bunny that you love the most.

 If all else fails, PLEASE DO NOT LET YOUR RABBIT LOOSE OUTSIDE!
-They will become food for hawks, dogs, cats, raccoons or coyotes.
-They will be hit by a car, become sick and injured, die from starvation and lack of water, become sick from fleas, ticks and flies laying eggs on them, and suffer attacks from wild rabbit colonies.
+They can become food for hawks, dogs, cats, raccoons or coyotes.
+They can be hit by a car, become sick and injured, die from starvation and lack of water, become sick from fleas, ticks and flies laying eggs on them, and suffer attacks from wild rabbit colonies.
 They could also be caught and abused by humans.
 Sadly, some people are very cruel.
-It would be better to take your rabbit to a shelter and at least give it a second chance.
-If it is not adopted, than euthanasia will be a much kinder death than a slow and painful death outdoors.
+It would be better to take your rabbit to an animal control facility and at least give the bunny a second chance.
+If not adopted, euthanasia will be a much kinder death than a slow and painful death outdoors.